Deck the Halls with Things from Nature Fa la la la la la la la la. Just Say No to Discount Dé-cor, fa la la la la la la la la.

 Simple warm white plates are classic and elegant but quality china is even better.
 Mix and match your dinner plate and salad plate for visual interest.
 Experiment to see what works for you and your style of entertaining.

-Candles– Tapers, candlesticks, candelabras and votive candle holders are ideal for holiday dinners and should always be unscented for such occasions.
+Tapers, candlesticks, candelabras and votive candle holders are ideal for holiday dinners and should always be unscented for such occasions.
 Scented candles ruin the taste of food.
 The type of candelabra you use depends on the style of your dining room.
 Playing it safe you can use formal candelabras within formal settings but if you’re adept at combining styles, by all means juxtapose formal styles with casual ones.

 Serving pieces are the backdrop to your meal.
-Don’t be afraid to pull out the wedding platters, be they china, ceramic, or crystal.
-If you don’t have serving pieces invest in clean white ceramic platters with simple designs or white china with a gold rim.
+Don’t be afraid to pull out the wedding platters, be they China, ceramic, or crystal.
+If you don’t have serving pieces invest in clean white ceramic platters with simple designs or white China with a gold rim.
 These never go out of style.

 Bye for now, Shiree’